dghuuloc/ODB/sql-tutorial.md

 ORDER BY <order_by_list> [ASC/DESC];
 ```

+Note that the `HAVING` clause filters groups of rows while the `WHERE` clause filters rows.
+If you use the `HAVING` clause without the `GROUP BY` clause, the `HAVING` clause works like the `WHERE` clause.

 ### Aggregate Functions

 - __EXTRACT()__ function to get the `YEAR` field from the order date and compare it with 2017.